 G is for Galoshes (aka, rain boots): You're going to need some.
 Even if it doesn't rain during the festivals, Tom Lee Park has a tendency to get muddy.
 It's going to be tough to find them in Memphis this close to the festival, so you might try Bass Pro, shops in Eastern Arkansas or North Mississippi, or the magic of overnight shipping via Zappos.

 H is for Have a plan: If you're going with friends, pack walkie talkies – they'll work when cell phone networks get too slow.
 This sounds very kindergarden, but make a plan on what time you want to leave the park, where you want to meet and what you'll do if there's a park evacuation or your get separated.
 Remember – bad things only seem to happen when you don't plan for them.

-I is for International Week: It's not the all-out party the rest of MIM is, but International Week is a good time to learn something about this year's honored country, Sweden.
+I is for International Week: It's not the all-out party the rest of MIM is, but International Week is a good time to learn something about this year's honored country, Panama.
 Check out the cultural events, performances and eating opportunities and be proud that you learned something during the festival.

-J is for Judges at Barbecue Fest: It's a cruel irony when all of Tom Lee Park smells like a barbecue sandwich and you can't have any of it.
-Due to health department rules, barbecue contest cooking team tents are treated like private parties (meaning, they're invite only, and you can't just walk in and eat).
+J is for Judges at Barbecue Fest: It's a cruel irony when all of Tom Lee Park smells like a barbecue sandwich and you can't technically have any of it.
+Due to health department rules, barbecue contest cooking team tents are treated like private parties (meaning, they're invite only, and you can't just walk in and buy food and eat).
 The only people who get to sample the teams' cooking without an invite are the festival's highly trained team of judges.

 N is for You Need a Change of Clothes in the Car: Before you head to the festival, put the following in your car: a complete, head-to-toe change of clothes, an extra pair of shoes, an extra pair (or three) of socks, a towel and a trash bag.